-K. Existing undersized non-residential lots of record.
+K. Existing undersized lots of record in non-residential zoning districts.
 The use of an existing undersized non-residential lot of record, when such lot is owned individually and separate from any adjoining tract at the time of the enactment of this subsection, may be used for a permitted or special permit use in the zoning district in which it is situated subject to Site Plan review by the Planning Board.